the group’s main business line

 A comprehensive offering to support social housing

-- A range of tailored financing solutions: subsidised rental loans (PLS), intermediate rental loans (PLI), rent-to-buy loans (PSLA), loans to real estate developers and bank guarantees.
+- A range of tailored financing solutions: subsidised rental loans (PLS), rent-to-buy loans (PSLA), loans to real estate developers and bank guarantees.

 - Cash management products: term deposits, SICAV, FCP, Livret A, passbook accounts, etc.,